HaolunWang/Windsor-Students-Blog---Back-end/README.md

 ## For back-end

-For this project, I used cloud atlas mongoDB.The connection string is coded in app.js which is under
+For this project, I used cloud atlas mongoDB.
+The connection string is coded in app.js which is under

 Windsor Students Blog - Back-end/my-blog-backend folder